RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   + Allows you to blacklist the moves that can be on TMs and move tutors separately from the moves in learnsets

 ## Bug Fixes
++ Fixed an issue where the Cinnabar Gym door would be locked again after battling a surfing trainer on Routes 20 or 21
 + Fixed an issue where Pokémon with branching evolutions has their evolved forms never be expected by the logic
 + Fixed a logic issue with the Water Labyrinth - Gentleman Info location assuming you need both Togepi and Togetic
 + Fixed an issue with the Saffron Dojo Leader and Team Rocket Warehouse Admin where if you lost to them, the trigger that caused them to face you and battle would no longer be triggered